IBM/presto-hudi-workshop/docs/lab-3/README.md

     save(s"$basePath/$morTableName");
 ```

 Now when we query both tables in the Presto CLI, we see that the RO and RT MoR tables are once again in line.
-Check the Minio UI to see that we've created a compaction commit.
-(TODO insert screenshot)

 ```sh
 presto:default> select commit_num, fare, begin_lon, begin_lat, ts from mor_trips_table_ro;